cuberis/wp-rest-endpoints/README.md

 composer require cuberis/wp-rest-endpoints
 ```

-2. Add your endpoints
+2. Add your desired endpoint(s)
-3. Create a template
+3. Create your individual result templates for the REST responses (if necessary)

 ## Adding Endpoints